Russell Simmons steps down after sexual assault allegation

 The statement continued: "This is a time of great transition.
 The voices of the voiceless, those who have been hurt or shamed, deserve and need to be heard.
 As the corridors of power inevitably make way for a new generation, I don't want to be a distraction so I am removing myself from the businesses that I founded.
 The companies will now be run by a new and diverse generation of extraordinary executives who are moving the culture and consciousness forward.
 I will convert the studio for yogic science into a not-for-profit center of learning and healing.
 As for me, I will step aside and commit myself to continuing my personal growth, spiritual learning and above all to listening."

+HBO announced in a statement Thursday afternoon that they were dropping Simmons from an upcoming stand-up series, "All Def Comedy," which he produced with the premium network.
+The series is set to premiere December 1.

+"HBO will be airing All Def Comedy as planned," an HBO spokesperson said.
+"However, Russell Simmons will not appear in the new series and we will be removing his name from the show moving forward.
+The series is a platform for promising and upcoming comedians and we do not want to deprive them of an opportunity to showcase their talents to a national audience.
+We have no other projects with Russell Simmons."

-On November 19, the Los Angeles Times published a report that detailed allegations of sexual misconduct made against director Brett Ratner and Simmons.
-A woman quoted in the story said Ratner and Simmons, 60, were "in it together."
+This latest accusation made by Lumet comes after a Los Angeles Times report published on November 19 that detailed allegations of sexual misconduct made against director Brett Ratner and Simmons.
+A woman quoted in the story said Ratner and Simmons were "in it together."

 Ratner and Simmons denied the allegations, with Simmons adding that, "abusing women in any way shape or form violates the very core of my being."